ptjuandi/workshop-infrastructure/README.md

 ## Before you start

-You must have access to a `kubernetes` cluster and `kubectl`.
+1. You must have access to a `kubernetes` cluster and `kubectl`.

+2. Postman is recomended.
 In the [postman](./doc/postman/) folder you can find the Postman collection to test the FHIR endpoints and get the token for the users.
 It'll be used from the [Securing the Mesh](#securing-the-mesh-mtls) part to the end.

 ## Raw deployment FHIR + DB